 - In public housing, it depends on the reason.
 If the reason is non-payment of rent, you will get a 14-day notice.
 For most other reasons, you will get a 30-day notice.
 In any case, the notice will state that you have a right to a grievance hearing.

 No matter what kind of subsidized housing you’re in, at this point you should contact legal aid for help.
-See Legal Help and Lawyers to find your local legal aid.
+Go to our "Find Your Legal Aid" tool to find your local legal aid.

 Request a grievance hearing or meeting with management

 This applies if you live in public housing or private multifamily subsidized housing.
 If you have a Section 8 housing choice voucher, skip to the next section.